dovi-k/toodle/README.md

 In the fast pace world it's really easy to get overwhelemed with the number of thing we need to do.
 This project is an attempt to make organising and going though your to do list easier.

-Making to do list is proven to
+Whether you want to break your big overwhelming tasks into smaller more managible tasks or organise you College, Home, Personal activities and have your tasks in organised different lists categories that you set Toodle you personal to do list organiser is here at your service.